 Fermented foods are probiotic powerhouses boosting the good bacteria in your gut and helping with overall health and immunity

-Kashmir with it’s cold winters is very conducive to pickling a variety of vegetables such as Kohlrabi, carrots, radish, peppers etc. There is no vinegar in these pickles.
+Kashmir, with it’s cold winters is very conducive to pickling a variety of vegetables such as kohlrabi, carrots, radish, peppers etc. There is no vinegar in these pickles.
 Mustard oil is the main carrier in which fermenting agents like mustard and carom seeds are added.
-This will last a long while on your shelves.
+Once this this pickle will be exploding with flavors, hot, sour and salty and will last a long while on your shelves.

 The basic recipe was for Monji Achar ( Kohlrabi pickle) from which I strayed a bit and added the crunchy turnips and carrots.
-The Kohlrabi leaves I had already cooked in another dish, otherwise I would have chopped and added them.
+The Kohlrabi leaves were also chopped and added them.

-- 1-2 large bulbs of Kohlrabi ( Monji is Kashmiri)
+- 1-2 large bulbs of Kohlrabi ( Monji in Kashmiri)

 - 1-2 large turnips

 - 1 tablespoon sea salt ( adjust to taste)

 - 1 tablespoon carom seeds ( Ajwain).